-- Proportion of suspended metal modular ceiling (metal mesh) - = 1,440m2 / 2,500m2 = 58% ($\geq 15\%$) - Proportion of moisture resistant modular ceiling panel to total ceiling area in wet rooms - = $100\text{m}^2/2,500\text{m}^2$ = 4% (<15% of total ceiling area, it will not score any points.)
+- Proportion of suspended metal modular ceiling (metal mesh) - = 1,440m2 / 2,500m2 = 58% (≥15%) - Proportion of moisture resistant modular ceiling panel to total ceiling area in wet rooms - = $100m^2/2,500m^2$ = 4% (<15% of total ceiling area, it will not score any points.)

-Documentation requirements.
-APPLICABILITY Moisture resistant modular ceiling panel at i) janitor stores Monolithic ceiling at IVI 4,5 toilets Suspended metal modular ceiling metal mesh at lvl 1-3 upgraded toilets STATUS Existing Upgrading DESIGN STAGE ASSESSMENT N.A.
+APPLICABILITY Moisture resistant modular ceiling panel at i) janitor stores Monolithic ceiling at IvI 4,5 toilets Suspended metal modular ceiling metal mesh at Ivl 1-3 upgraded toilets STATUS Existing Upgrading DESIGN STAGE ASSESSMENT N.A.
 (Monolithic ceiling does not meet any of the solutions 2.4.6(a) and (b), hence no documents are required.)
 (Under the assessment category (Cat 2), no assessment is required if the area is <15%.
 As such, since the moisture resistant modular ceiling is only 4% of total ceiling area, it will not be considered for assessment.)
-2.4.6.b.
+2.3.6.b.
 Specify suspended metal panel modular ceiling system, e.g. baffle metal panels, aluminium trellis, and metal mesh.
 Tender specification indicating the type of metal suspended ceiling panel.
 Reflected ceiling plans showing the modular metal ceiling.
 VERIFICATION STAGE ASSESSMENT N.A.
 (Under the assessment category (Cat 2), no assessment is required if the area is <15%.
 As such, since the moisture resistant modular ceiling is only 4% of total ceiling area, it will not be considered for assessment.)
-2.4.6.b.
+2.3.6.b.
 Specify suspended metal panel modular ceiling system, e.g. baffle metal panels, aluminium trellis, and metal mesh.
 As-built (interior) drawings to show extent of implementation.
 Photographs of completed works.